-During President Bush's post-Bucharest meeting with Putin at the Russian resort of Sochi, the two leaders reportedly sought to find common ground on missile defense and agreed to introduce greater transparency in the project, and to explore possible confidence-building measures; in the meantime, Russia remains opposed to the proposed European bases.
+During President Bush's post-Bucharest meeting with Putin at the Russian resort of Sochi, the two leaders reportedly sought to find common ground on missile defense; they agreed to introduce greater transparency in the project, and to explore possible confidence-building measures.
+In the meantime, Russia remains opposed to the proposed European bases.
 The two sides agreed to "intensify" their dialogue on missile defense cooperation.
 After the meeting, however, Iran's ambassador to Poland warned that if the missile defense system is installed, "the United States will acquire supremacy over Russian nuclear forces."

 Following the signing of the U.S.-Poland agreement, Russia once more vociferously objected to the missile defense plan.
 On August 16, a highly placed Russian general officer stated that Poland's acceptance of the interceptors could make it a target for a nuclear attack.
 Later, newly inaugurated President Dmity Medvedev reiterated Russia's conviction that the interceptors constitute a threat, and added that Moscow "will have to respond to it in some way, naturally using military means."
-On August 20, it was also announced that the governments of Russia and Belarus had launched discussions on the establishment of a joint air defense system;
+On August 20, it was also announced that the governments of Russia and Belarus had launched discussions on the establishment of a joint air defense system; the move was interpreted by ITAR-TASS as a "retaliatory measure" in response to the planned U.S. missile defense system.